adaltas/node-nikita/docs/content/metadata/index.md

   Time lapse when a failed action is rescheduled.
 * [`sudo`](/metadata/sudo/) (boolean, false)
   Escalates the right of the current user with `root` privileges.

-## Usage

-Using metadata is as easy as passing one or multiple metadata when calling an action:

-`embed:metadata/samples/index.js`